Our Team

 Positive Behaviour Support Practitioner

-Ashley has a Bachelor of Science in Psychology from the University of Canberra, and she is currently completing her Master of Professional Psychology at ANU.
+Ashley holds a Bachelor of Science in Psychology from the University of Canberra and is on track to complete her Master of Professional Psychology at the Australian National University (ANU) by late 2025.

 Ashley is driven to help children work through challenges in a safe and supportive environment.
 Her favourite part is seeing children grow and build their confidence as they make progress with their therapy goals.